Hans-JR/Temparatur-Monitor-outside/README.md

 # Temparatur-Monitor-outside
 A Temp.
 Monitor for boats to measure outside- and inside Temp and humidity

-Required hardware: Arduino mini, LCD Display 4 x 20 with I2C-adapter FC113, DHT22 Sensor, DS1820B, 12 to 5V DC-DC adapter, LDR
+Required hardware: Arduino mini (a ATMega 168 is sufficient) , LCD Display 4 x 20 with I2C-adapter FC113, DHT22 Sensor, DS1820B, 12 to 5V DC-DC adapter, LDR

 The address of the DS1820B has to be identified and inserted into the sketch prior programming.
 The display can be dimmed in darkness.